-- 70. Use, special.
-A use which is expressly permitted, expressly excluded, or specially regulated as a "special use" is expressed generally in layman's terms descriptive of how an average resident of this city would view the activities conducted or occurring on a subject parcel or land. - 71.
 Use, reasonable.
-A proposed use is "reasonable" when it would be harmonious, compatible, appropriate, would not impinge unreasonably on the value or use of nearby properties, and would not impair sound communal development as and proposed to be established.
-An existing use is "reasonable" when it is harmonious, compatible, and appropriate as and where established, does not impinge unreasonably on the value or use of nearby properties, and does not impair sound communal development. which are not "reasonable" "unreasonable."
+A proposed use is "reasonable" when it would be harmonious, compatible, appropriate, would not impinge unreasonably on the value or use of nearby properties, and would not impair sound communal development as and where proposed to be established.
+An existing use is "reasonable" when it is harmonious, compatible, and appropriate as and where established, does not impinge unreasonably on the value or use of nearby properties, and does not impair sound communal development.
+Uses which are not "reasonable" are "unreasonable."
 No use shall be deemed "reasonable" if its establishment or actual conduct is unlawful under the statutory or common law of this state.